drewf24/world-airbnb/writeup/writeup.md

 ### Final Thoughts

-For this project, we wanted to answer two significant research
-questions: 1) How does location influence the price of Airbnb listings?
-2) How does the way in which an Airbnb is described influence availibility?
+### Final Thoughts

-Through this analysis, we are confident that we have gained a better understanding of the gig hospitality market in New York City for 2019.
+We are confident that our analysis has provided us with a better understanding of the gig hospitality market in New York City for 2019.
-Specifically, we found, explore, and understood trends in the market as they relate to supply (availability) and demand (what people are willing to pay).
+Specifically, we found, explored, and understood trends in the market as they relate to supply (availability) and demand (what people are willing to pay).
+The two main things for a traveler looking at renting Airbnb’s are affordability and whether the listings they are looking at are available for them to book.
+Through our analysis, our project would provide a traveler with information which could inform or supplement their decisions in New York Airbnb market.

 In part 1, we explored how location influences the price of Airbnb listings.
+A traveler would be looking at affordability in terms of which area of New York he is most interested in visiting.
 We found that both Manhattan and Brooklyn dominated the number of listings in the Airbnb scene.
-To someone interested in travelling to New York City, they will find that most listings will be in these two neighborhoods.
-However, for travellers on a budget, they would need to decide which neighborhood is cheaper; thus, we calculated that there is a true median difference between these two neighborhoods and listings Manhattan is, on average, $60 more expensive than listings in Brooklyn.
+These are the more popular and frequented parts of NYC by visitors.
+However, in terms of affordability, a traveler would need to decide which neighborhood is cheaper; thus, we calculated that there is a true median difference between these two neighborhoods and listings Manhattan is, on average, $60 more expensive than listings in Brooklyn.
 This is significant because tourists who cannot afford a pricier listing will not be able to book a place in Manhattan.
 Perhaps one of the strongest key takeaways in our analyses of price is our linear model.
-A traveller can look at our linear model and see that the median price for the other boroughs in relation in Manhattan is (on average): Brooklyn is
+A traveler can look at our linear model and see that the median price for the other boroughs in relation in Manhattan is (on average): Brooklyn is
 $85 less; Staten Island is $118 less, Queens is $110 less, and the Bronx is $126.
+With this information, a tourist on a tighter budget may only consider listings in the Bronx and forgo the cost of living closer to Manhattan.
+Furthermore, our map (latitude and longitude coordinates) indicates the expensive and less expensive listings in a clear, visual manner and highlights the price differences across boroughs.
+Overall, a tourist equipped with this information, can determine how location influences the price of an Airbnb.

+In part 2, we analyzed how the way an Airbnb is described influences availability.
+While a traveler might find listings in his price range, it is not necessary these listings would be available as his specifications may be common among Airbnb renters.
+Thus, we looked at how the description of Airbnb’s matched with these common specifications; those that did, would be more popular or less available.
-With this information, a tourist on a tighet budget may only consider listings in the Bronx.
-Furthermore, our map (latitude and longtitude coordinates) indicates the expensive and less expesive listings.
-Overall, a tourist equipped with this information, can determine how location influences the price of an airbnb.
-Than in part 2, we analyzed how the way an Airbnb is described influences availability.
-This is important information for a traveller because they may need to book an Airbnb in a timely manner.
-Our analysis indicated that any words associated with privacy such as “bedroom,” “private,” “apartment,” were among the most popular.
-A tourist may also want to know if an experienced host would have more or less availiable hostings, to which our analysis indicated that more experienced hosts will have more availiable listings than unexperienced hosts.
-With knowledge regarding location and how a listing is described in relation to price and availibility, a tourist may use this information to his or her advantage.
+When looking at the name of the listings, our analysis indicated that any words associated with privacy such as “bedroom,” “private,” “apartment,” were among the most popular.
+Private rooms also had the lowest availability, emphasizing this finding.
+For example, private rooms had the lowest availability and thus, those who were looking at this consideration should be more proactive in booking.
+A tourist may also want to know if an experienced host, which we indicate by volume to provide more information about the host.
+With supplemental knowledge regarding location and how a listing is described in relation to price and availability, a tourist may use this information to his or her advantage.

 ### Overall